oneapi-src/oneDNN/source/programming_model.rst

 A deep learning computation graph consists of deep neural network (DNN) operations.
 A DNN operation is a function that takes input data and returns output data.
-The input and output data are multi-dimension arrays called tensors.
+The input and output data are multi-dimensional arrays called tensors.
 A DNN operation may consume multiple tensors and produce multiple tensors.
 A tensor must be produced by a single operation and may be consumed by multiple operations.